lolwheel/Owie/README.md

 ```

 First three bytes - preamble, fourth byte - message type.
 Next byte is the current battery percentage being reported by the board. e.g. 0x48 is 72 in decimal = 72% battery.
 Last two bytes are checksum.

+The `06` message encodes the BMS serial number.

+The data is 4 bytes long and is big-endian encoded `uint32_t` serial number of the BMS.
+Spoofing this number works around the BMS pairing which I've tested by
+swapping BMSes between two Pints.